An implementation of neural simulation-based inference for parameter estimation in ATLAS: Neural simulation-based inference

 For the description of a general signal strength measurement at the LHC based on final state that receives contributions from multiple physics processes, the probability density can be described as a mixture model:

 where index $J$ enumerates the $C_{\text{proc}}$ different physics process, $p_J(x_i)$ is the probability density for the event $i$ corresponding to the process $J$, $\nu_J$ the expected yield for that process with $\mu$ at the Standard Model value, and $\nu(\mu) = \sum_J f_J(\mu)\; \nu_J $.
 Here $\mu$ can either represent a single theory parameter or a vector of theory parameters, and the formalism accommodates both cases.
+The functions $f_J(\mu)$ describe how each process scales with the parameters of interest and are determined by the theory model.
 The mixture model can be rewritten as a function of probability density ratios between the different $C_{\text{proc}}$ processes and a single reference,

 The probability density ratios, $p_J(x_i)/p_\text{ref}(x_i)$, can be estimated by using a finite number of $\mu$-independent classifiers.
 In measurements of signal strengths, the dependence on $\mu$ is completely captured by the coefficients $f_J(\mu)$.
 If the dependence of $p(x_i|\mu)/p_\text{ref}(x_i)$ on the POIs $\mu$ is not known analytically, a parametrized network can be trained instead~\cite{Cranmer:2015bka}.